The Crownless Shall Be Crowned

 This same way of imagining the cosmos still remains here in Ohio, throughout the States.
 This half-world he described, a world out of balance and degenerating, leaves out not only half of the sacredness of the cosmos, but also leaves out the Underworld, the Under-the-world,and dreaming indigenous to soul – split from the stars too with no end and with no rituals to restore relationship with the world to come.
 This world view does not allow for, nor does it mention that each night, the human soul is the All.
 He is not aware of any cultural ritual that renews the world and offers awareness of the year to come.

-What he does express is the incredible suffering For of the Western soul in longing that could only express itself by invasion in a place where there was a history of the mythic violent edge of Mithras’ blade, it was Galileo himself who summed up our longing nicely in Starry Messenger:
+What he does express includes the incredible suffering of the Western soul in longing that could only express itself by invasion.
+Were we not pierced in a place of the mythic violent edge of Mithras’ blade?
+It was Galileo himself who summed up our longing nicely in Starry Messenger:

 I will prove that the Earth has motion and surpasses the moon in brightness and is not the place where the dull refuse of the universe has settled down.
 I will demonstrate this with 600 arguments taken from natural phenomenon.